codersforcauses/bloom-booking-system/server/api/booking/README.md

 ]

 3. GET /api/bookings/{id} - for admin
-- Purpose: retrive the detail of a booking for admin by id.
+- Purpose: Retrieve the detail of a booking for admin by id.
 - Access: Admin
 - Sample Response:
 url: /api/bookings/1